White Society and the Civil War

 Document 1

 The purpose of this essay is to analyze how the authors discuss the issues such as causes of war, sectional divisions, natural reunification, lost social innocence, rapid social change.
 We will also try to establish whether the writers offer suggestions on how the crisis could have been avoided or the ways that the nation could have moved forward after the war.
 The Author’s Representation of the Civil War Ambrose Bierce served as a soldier and was an eye-witness of the bloodiest battles during the era of Civil War.
 Although Whitman movingly described the events surrounding the war, Bierce is the only author who served in the frontlines of the battle.
 The narration of Chickamauga centers on the life of a young boy as he roams onto the battlefield.
+The poem is narrated by a veteran who discourses in imagination to a group of youths who have requested him to retell his memories.

 Sign up to view the full document!